 Start by placing the corn husks into a large bowl and cover with boiling water.
 Let sit and rehydrate for 20 minutes.

-In a separate bowl, add in instant masa flour, bacon powder, and kosher salt.
+In a separate bowl, add in instant masa flour, baking powder, and kosher salt.
 Whisk together.

 In a separate bowl, add in room temperature lard whisking vigorously until creamy.